Reviewing Sigma Additive Solutions (SASI) and Its Competitors

 |2.58

-As a group, “Miscellaneous manufacturing industries” companies have a potential upside of 42.01%.
-Given Sigma Additive Solutions’ rivals higher possible upside, analysts plainly believe Sigma Additive Solutions has less favorable growth aspects than its rivals.
+As a group, “Miscellaneous manufacturing industries” companies have a potential upside of 39.45%.
+Given Sigma Additive Solutions’ rivals higher probable upside, analysts plainly believe Sigma Additive Solutions has less favorable growth aspects than its rivals.

+10.7% of Sigma Additive Solutions shares are held by institutional investors.
+Comparatively, 38.3% of shares of all “Miscellaneous manufacturing industries” companies are held by institutional investors.
+4.2% of Sigma Additive Solutions shares are held by insiders.
+Comparatively, 12.0% of shares of all “Miscellaneous manufacturing industries” companies are held by insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.

+This table compares Sigma Additive Solutions and its rivals top-line revenue, earnings per share and valuation.

 Summary